D2-mods/D2-Mira/README.md

 - EEs/BG2 engine: this works for all AoE ammo.
 - IWD1/IWD2 note: Frag Grenade only, scorcher damage can't be blocked.
 - Neutral NPCs take no damage but may become hostile (depends on AI script).

 --

+**Updater: Check item usability**
+- Use if a later tweak added restrictions.
+- This will remove item flags and EE opcode 319 effects.
+- Can re-run at any time, skipped on initial mod install.
+- This is automatically run from other components, but can also be run standalone.

+> Note: This can only remove restrictions set on the items.
+Some kit/NPC mods add item type restrictions as effects on the creature.
+Those won't be removed.

+--